Using microphones and receivers, FM and DM systems help you hear and reduce background noise.

 Here’s how it works: The speaker uses a microphone, while the listener wears a receiver.
 The receiver can be a simple pair of headphones, ear-level receivers that deliver the sound into the ears, or a hearing device, such as cochlear implants or hearing aids, Sparks explains.

-“An FM system is not a substitute for a hearing aid,” says Rhee Nesson, AuD, CCC-A, founder of Hearing Doctors of New Jersey—but these devices are often added to hearing aids, she says.
+“An FM system is not a substitute for a hearing aid,” says Rhee Nesson, AuD, founder of Hearing Doctors of New Jersey—but these devices are often added to hearing aids, she says.

 FM vs. DM